-A few years ago, choosing a beer for most people was as simple as deciding among domestic or foreign and light or dark beer.
-With the introduction and popularity of micro brew and handcrafted beer in St Louis, many more options are available.
+A few years ago, choosing a beer for most folks in St. Louis was as simple as deciding among domestic or foreign and light or dark beer.
+With the introduction and popularity of micro brew and handcrafted beer many more options are available.
 Most people now find it useful to have a basic knowledge of the different types and styles of beer.
 For example, a heavy stout is not a good match for a lightly flavored baked fish entrée, while it goes well with a beef stew.
-When dining out at a restaurant in St. Louis, or enjoying a beer from a local brewery, an overview of the different types and styles of beer will help make sure you choose the right beer to accompany your food.
+When dining out at a restaurant in St. Louis, or enjoying a beer from a local St. Louis brewery, an overview of the different types and styles of beer will help make sure you choose the right beer to accompany your food.

 St. Louis Breweries